There’s nothing quite like the realisation that you’re essentially talking to a brick wall that occasionally nods.

 7. They’re constantly chasing validation and approval.

 They have a deep-seated need to feel admired and validated by other people.
 They post carefully curated photos on social media, brag about their achievements, or constantly fish for compliments.
-This constant need for external validation can be exhausting for those around them, who are always expected to boost their ego.
+Just like their reliance on fishing for compliments, their need to be told they’re on the right track 24/7 can be exhausting for those around them, who are always expected to boost their ego.

 8. They have difficulty handling criticism or feedback.

 Even constructive criticism can be seen as a personal attack by someone who is self-obsessed.
 They get defensive, argumentative, or even lash out if their ego is bruised.
-This makes it difficult to have honest conversations with them or offer any kind of feedback, even if it’s meant to help them grow and improve.
+That makes it nearly impossible to have honest conversations with them or offer any kind of feedback, even if it’s meant to help them grow and improve.

 9. They have a superiority complex and look down on people.